content-left-bg.png

 Principals, managers and supervisors

-- prepare documentation for the IHR process for the Director Human Resources (HR) Business Partnering and Director Organisational Safety and Wellbeing’s endorsement, including their review of medical information, involvement with providing workplace rehabilitation services to an employee, exploring reasonable adjustment options and transfer or redeployment options
+• Regional and central office human resources team prepare documentation for the IHR process for the Director, Human Resources endorsement and Director, Organisational Safety and Wellbeing’s approval, including their review of medical information, involvement with providing workplace rehabilitation services to an employee, exploring reasonable adjustment options and transfer or redeployment options

 Director, Organisational Safety and Wellbeing (OSW)

-- consider and decide on all proposals to ill health retire employees in accordance with all relevant legislation, the Human Resource Delegations Manual (DoE employees only), and this procedure
+• consider and decide on all proposals to ill health retire employees in accordance with all relevant legislation, the Human Resources Delegations Manual (DoE employees only), and this procedure

 Process